Skip to main content

 The readable part of a URL that identifies a specific page or post.

-These terms describe how websites are built, structured, maintained, and accessed.
+These terms describe how websites are structured, experienced, navigated, and made usable across users, devices, and conditions.

 Term